andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 # Delivery Plan

-The Delivery Plan is a dynamic document providing a high-level schedule of Project Increments and, for the first or imminent Increment, Timeboxes that comprise it.
+The Delivery Plan is a dynamic document that provides a high-level schedule of Project Increments and, for the first or imminent Increment, the Timeboxes that comprise it.
 It typically does not include task-level details unless tasks are handled by individuals outside the Solution Development Team or before the team is formed.

 **Roles and Responsibilities:**